-The increased funding of tuberculosis control programs by the Global Fund has contributed to rapid scale-up of effective DOTS (the internationally recommended treatment strategy for TB) both geographically and with increased involvement of nongovernmental service providers, including the private sector.
+The increased funding of tuberculosis control programs by the Global Fund has contributed to rapid scale-up of effective Directly-Observed Treatment, short course (DOTS) programs both geographically and with increased involvement of nongovernmental service providers, including the private sector.
 The Global Fund is also providing essential funding to conduct tuberculosis disease prevalence surveys to help better understand evolving tuberculosis epidemiology and inform estimation models, particularly in sub-Saharan Africa where it has financed prevalence surveys in Uganda, Malawi and Nigeria.

 Stop TB estimates are showing that TB prevalence was already on the decline by 1990 and mortality peaked before 2000.
 Declining trends should continue globally as populous high-burden TB countries such as China and India are showing impact on a trajectory toward achieving Millennium Development Goal 6.
-However, countries in sub-Saharan Africa as well as some in Eastern Europe show increases, mostly exacerbated by the HIV pandemic.
+However, countries in sub-Saharan Africa as well as some in Eastern Europe

+The Stop TB Partnership has set an ambitious target to show increases, mostly exacerbated by the HIV pandemic.
 Asian countries are steadily progressing toward achieving impact but progress in Africa is more limited.
-In addition to TB/HIV co-epidemics, the challenges in Africa also include weak health systems and the need to detect TB more actively in communities.
+In addition ally before 2050.
+The strategy is focused on detecting and to TB/HIV co-epidemics, the challenges in Africa also include weak health systems and the need to detect TB more actively in communities.